isomerpages/enterprisesg-sac-old/_about/09-working-with-businesses.md

 * **Product certification bodies**

 * **Good Laboratory Practice (GLP) scheme:**
-Ensure that certified facilities performing non-clinical safety testing in Singapore comply with the Organisation for Economic Co-operation and Development (OECD) Principles of GLP.
+Ensures that certified facilities performing non-clinical safety testing in Singapore comply with the Organisation for Economic Co-operation and Development (OECD) Principles of GLP.

 Please click [here](/services/accreditation-services){:target="_blank"} for the detailed requirements of all the accreditation schemes.